Super Mario Adventures: Plot

 Floyd parts ways with the heroes, who feel victorious due to Bowser's apparent defeat.
-Mario realises there's no way to reach the entry pipe in the sky.
+Mario realises that there is no way to reach the entry pipe in the sky.
 Toad takes the Princess's cape to fly up to the pipe and send for a rescue party.
 Shortly afterward, some odd-looking Mushroomites show up with a rope ladder.
 The leader cuts the portion of the ladder with the Mario Brothers, and it is revealed that Bowser and the Koopas have taken control of the Mushroom Kingdom and the Princess is once again kidnapped.

 The Mario Bros. and Yoshi give chase after the Koopas' saucer, but Bowser responds by sending down Koopa Paratroopas to attack them.
 Mario fights back and Yoshi eats each Paratroopa until finally he swallows a Blue Koopa Shell and grows wings.
 The trio eventually crash-land in front of a Ghost House.
 Luigi dashes into the house, smelling cheese, and Mario follows when a metal door comes down, leaving Yoshi locked out.

 Mario and Luigi are surrounded by Boos, eventually meeting Big Boo.
 They escape through a door, and when the Boos follow, they find Mario dressed as a psychiatrist and Luigi as a nurse.
 Mario consults the Big Boo, who confesses that his fear of humans stems from bad childhood experiences.
 Now feeling better, the Big Boo and his buddies let Mario and Luigi out of the house and tell them how to get to Bowser's castle.

 The Mario Bros. and Yoshi make it to the Koopa-conquered Mushroom Kingdom and find that practically every enemy character from the classic Mario games is gathering for Bowser's marriage.
 The trio use available pipes, and Mario gets separated from the other two.

 Bowser uses Magikoopa to hypnotize the Princess into loving him, but just as the ceremony begins, Mario comes out and attacks Bowser.
 He is astonished to hear Princess Toadstool declaring her apparent love for Bowser, but he refuses to let that stop him, and he attempts to carry her out while Bowser orders his men to seize him.

 Down in the basement, Luigi and Yoshi come upon the captured Yoshis, who are now all trapped in eggs.
 They get to work setting the Yoshis free.
 Just when the ceremony gets underway again, Luigi and the Yoshis come stampeding in, trampling all of Bowser's minions.
 This breaks the spell on the Princess, who then proceeds to untie Mario.
 Bowser tries to hide in his wedding cake, which the Yoshis begin devouring.
-The Yoshis are freed, and peace returns to the Mushroom Kingdom.
+The Yoshis are freed and peace returns to the Mushroom Kingdom.